Pnaghavi/Weather-Storm/README.md

 ![Electrical Setup](pics/setUP.jpg)

 In the current setup the LEDs are controlled directly by the PI, but the stepper drive DRV8711 is not 100% controlled by the PI.
-There is a TI Launchpad board under the drive that listens to the PI's pulse train and passes it on to the STEP input of the drive but the drive requiers SPI com so that the drive registers are setup correctly.
+There is a TI Launchpad board under the drive that listens to the PI's pulse train and passes it on to the STEP input of the drive, but the drive requires SPI com so that the drive registers are setup correctly.
 On powerup LaunchPad sets all the drive registers.
-The drive cannot work without the registers bing set.
+The drive cannot work without the registers set.
 Raspberry Pi boards are able to run SPI com but after many hours I was not able to make that work

-Below, you can see the class hierarchy of the the software.
+Below, you can see the class hierarchy of the software.
 There are four classes inheriting from the abstract State class of Elma.
 There is a class inheriting from StateMachine class of Elma.
-Finally another class inheriting from the the abstarct Process class of Elma
+Finally, another class inheriting from the abstract Process class of Elma.

 ![Electrical Setup](pics/classH.jpg)